IMPORTANT note on Academic Progression

 How long does it take?
 Should I apply 'Standard Service' or 'Premium Service'?

-Standard (by post) : If you use our Check & Send service, most applications are usually returned within 8weeks.
-If you choose to send your application to the UKVI yourself, it may take longer.
+Standard (online): If you use our Checking service, most applications are usually processed within 8 weeks.
+If you choose to make your application to the UKVI yourself, it may take longer.

 Premium (in-person appointment): Alternatively, you can choose to apply in person and your application will usually be processed the same day, but you will only get your BRP card within 1-2 weeks of your appointment.
-This option is considerably more expensive than applying by post.
+This option is considerably more expensive.
 If you choose this option, you must book an appointment online.
-The nearest place to apply in person is the Public Enquiry Office in Liverpool.
+The nearest place to apply in person is the Public Enquiry Office in Manchester or Liverpool.
 Maps and information on how to get to Liverpool are available from the International Student Support Office.
 For more information, including 'Booking an Appointment', see the UKVI webpage ' Visa Premium Service Centres in the UK'.